gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 More details are available in the [CONTRIBUTING.md](https://github.com/gnss-sdr/gnss-sdr/blob/master/CONTRIBUTING.md) file.

-Before start working in GNSS-SDR source code, specially if you want to contribute your changes back to the _upstream_ repository, you may be interested in having a look at our [coding style guide]({{ "/coding-style/" | relative_url }}).
+Before start working in GNSS-SDR source code, especially if you want to contribute your changes back to the _upstream_ repository, you may be interested in having a look at our [coding style guide]({{ "/coding-style/" | relative_url }}).
 The usage of clang-format for [automated code formatting]({{ "/coding-style/#use-tools-for-automated-code-formatting" | relative_url }}) is highly recommended.

 ## Contributing to this website

-Found a typo in this website?
-Interested in giving your thoughts on existing pages, adding a post, tutorial, new feature or enhancement?
+Found a typo on this website?
+Interested in giving your thoughts on existing pages, adding a post, tutorial, new feature, or enhancement?

 This website itself lives in a [GitHub repository](https://github.com/gnss-sdr/geniuss-place.git).
 You can contribute in several ways:

- * Commenting (through your Google, Facebook or Twitter account, or just open a new profile at [Disqus](https://disqus.com/)) in the boxes such as the one at the bottom of this page.
+ * Commenting (through your Google, Facebook, or Twitter account, or just open a new profile at [Disqus](https://disqus.com/)) in the boxes such as the one at the bottom of this page.
 Moderation will be applied only in cases of flagrant off-topic or unappropriated style (see our [code of conduct]({{ "/code-of-conduct/" | relative_url }})).

- * Sharing the content in your favorite social network.
+ * Sharing the content on your favorite social network.

  * Checking [existing open issues](https://github.com/gnss-sdr/geniuss-place/issues/) or submitting a [new one](https://github.com/gnss-sdr/geniuss-place/issues/new).